 “You think Abby was genetically engineered?”
 McGee asked still comforting his guide with a hug.
 He sounded like he was teetering on the edge of outrage while battling with interest.
 Tim liked mysteries; he liked them a lot.
 Gibbs could almost see him bent over his computer, hacking into one of the big genetics firms in search of answers…and blowing their covers as he searched.

-“As much as I hate to say this it’s the only rational explanation, Timothy, if the manipulation was done while the zygote was in the later stages of division…but even then I find this unbelievable.”
+“As much as I hate to say this it’s the only rational explanation.
+If the manipulation was done while the zygote was in the later stages of division…but even then I find this unbelievable.”
 Ducky said, in an apologetic voice.
 “God, what is this world coming to?
 I’d like to take a look at your test results, Abby, see if I can figure out exactly what was done.”

 “Sure,” Abby said, hugging her sentinel and looking over his shoulder at Ducky.
 She was wrapped around Tim like a vine, like one body with two very different heads.
 “I’ll give them to you in the morning.”
 Then she let go and looked around at the group.
 “So, when can I bond with Spike?”